martinthomson/wpack-content/draft-thomson-wpack-content-origin.md

 about the linking page is not revealed to the target origin prior to navigation.

 Navigating to the bundle causes an immediate load of the content of the bundle.
-Once the transfer target URL is known, the user agent navigates to that URL.
+This assumes that there is either a URL component that specifies a single entry point for the bundle or that the bundle itself identifies the entrypoint.

-The user agent MUST fetch the transfer target URL and include a Sec-Content-Origin header field in the request as described in {{transfer}}.
+If a transfer target URL is specified for the target resource, the user agent navigates to that URL.
+The user agent MUST fetch the transfer target URL and include a Sec-Content-Origin header field in the request as described in
+{{transfer}}.
 This request MAY also include the ETag header field from the bundled content.

 The resource at the transfer target URL might return a 304 (Not Modified) status code in response to a request that contains a Sec-Content-Origin header field if